Mission of the Barcelonaβeta Brain Research Center

 The Barcelonaβeta Brain Research Center (BBRC) is a research center dedicated to the prevention of Alzheimer's disease and the study of cognitive functions affected in healthy and pathological aging.
 It was created in 2012 by the Pasqual Maragall Foundation, with the support of the Pompeu Fabra University.

 The mission of the BBRC is to provide innovative solutions to decipher and prevent biological changes and cognitive dysfunction associated with neurodegenerative diseases.
-Due to the aging of the world population, these diseases constitute a global challenge, since for example, in the case of Alzheimer's disease, it can reach epidemic levels in 2050, with a forecast of more than 130 million people affected, if is not found a way to prevent its appearance and development.
+Due to the aging of the world population, these diseases constitute a global challenge, since for example, dementia can reach epidemic levels in 2050, with a forecast of more than 150 million people affected, if is not found a way to prevent its appearance and development.

 In order to prevent neurodegenerative diseases and promote healthy aging, the BBRC activity is carried out in the Alzheimer's Prevention Program.
 The program is structured in two research groups that collaborate from a clinical, cognitive, genetic and biological markers and neuroimaging perspective.